What happens if I die without a Will?

 Any application to challenge the rules of intestacy must be made within 6 months of the Grant of Probate or Letters of Administration.

-How can I set up a Will?
+How to set up a Will?

 Getting a Will prepared is a simple task and to help you we have produced a step-by-step guide that is well worth reading - "How to sort your Will today in 10 minutes",